 As one of its core values, Xcalibur Multiphysics is committed to providing a safe and healthy work environment for all its employees, stakeholders, contractors, sub-contractors, clients, communities, and visitors.
 This emphasis on safety is ensured through a combination of attracting and retaining well-trained and talented staff, the adoption of appropriate and compliant systems and procedures, and inculcating a culture that carefully considers the consequence of all actions taken.

 Xcalibur is a founding member of the International Airborne Geophysics Safety Association (IAGSA), an association that works to improve safety standards throughout the Airborne Geophysics industry.
-Xcalibur is furthermore active in its IAGSA support by having representation on both the IAGSA Board of Directors and its Technical Committee.
+Xcalibur is furthermore active in its IAGSA support by having representation on both the IAGSA Executive Committee and its Technical Committe.

-In addition to operating in accordance with IAGSA requirements, Xcalibur Multiphysics in Australia also has Flight Safety Foundation (FSF) Basic Aviation Risk Standard (BARS) accreditation.
+In addition to operating in accordance with IAGSA requirements, Xcalibur Aviation (Australia) Pty Ltd is a Basic Aviation Risk Standard (BARS) registered Aircraft Operator in the Aerial Work category.
+The BAR Standard assesses operators to published industry best practices as developed and defined by major global resource companies.
 This program is designed to provide organizations that engage contracted aircraft operators with a standard to assist in the risk-based management of aviation activities, particularly within remote and challenging environments.

 Xcalibur believes that the prevention of any work-related illness or injury to its employees and/or contractors is critical to both its core values, and the Company’s success as a major provider of airborne geophysical services.
 This is proactively managed through a robust Health Safety and Environmental Management System (HSEMS) that is supported by policies, procedures, and standards that meet or exceed all legal requirements and best industry practices.
 Xcalibur employs full-time dedicated safety professionals to develop and oversee the implementation of the Company’s Health, Safety, and Environmental Management program.